Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

 and the identified interpretation from Eq.~\ref{eq:15} (denoted by $_{ID}$) is:

+With the sign convention in Eq.~\ref{eq:res1} and the coefficients identified in Eq.~\ref{eq:15}, it is required that $c_{r1}>0$ (giving negative linear damping), $c_{r2}<0$ (giving positive cubic damping), $c_{r3}<0$, and $c_{r4}$ may take either sign.
+If these sign conditions are not satisfied in a least-squares fit, the identified coefficients no longer correspond to a self-excited Rayleigh-type oscillator.

-Figures~\ref{fig:coefficients_lift} and~\ref{fig:coefficients_moment} present the identified and physical (true) values of these constants in the Rayleigh equation where it can be seen that for all AOA the identified coefficients match the values of the physical coefficients well.
+Figures~\ref{fig:coefficients_lift} and~\ref{fig:coefficients_moment} present the identified and physical (true) values of these constants in the Rayleigh equation where it can be seen that for all AOAs the identified coefficients match the values of the physical coefficients well.
 The identified $A_{ID}$ terms, which define the maximum amplitude of the generalized force oscillations about the mean, are consistently approximately 10\% less than the physical value, $A_{PH}$, due to the mild nonlinear distortion.
 This can be accounted for by adding a scaling constant to $A$ in Eq.~\ref{eq:res1}.
 Phase portraits of the buffet response comparing the CFD result to the time-integrated Rayleigh equation are presented in Fig.~\ref{fig:rayleigh_crossval}.
-The identified Rayleigh oscillator models perform as expected, providing a good approximation of the mildly nonlinear buffet response.
-Although not shown, if initial conditions off the buffet trajectory are applied, the trajectory rapidly decays or grows to the buffet limit cycle.
+The identified Rayleigh oscillator models perform as expected, providing a good approximation of the mildly nonlinear buffet response. {Although not shown, if an initial perturbation is applied, the trajectory rapidly decays or grows to the buffet limit cycle.}